cmcntsh/CourseDesignTeaching/README.md

 * Canvas Commons - search for University of Utah common
   * You can import multiple templates.
   * The syllabus section gets overwritten, so import the template with the syllabus style you want last.
+* Create a new test course in Canvas
+  * CIS - Faculty - Create Canvas test course
+  * Redirected
+  * Course title
+* Center for Teaching and Learning Excellence (CTLE)
+  * Services and programs
+  * Curriculum review and mapping
+  * department workshops
+  * syllabus or course review
+  * observations and focus groups
+  * new faculty training
+  * series of webinars